Quality television: Views of scholars and authors

 Paul Buhle's review of Quality Popular Television states that "high-culture critics almost uniformly considered films to be dreck until television—when they enshrined the cinema auteur.
 At the next stage...some television... [programs were] accorded the status of "art."
-Some British professors and television writers argue that US television programming includes a number of quality shows.
+Some British professors and television writers argue that American television programming includes a number of quality shows.
 In April 2004, Janet McCabe (Manchester Metropolitan University) and Kim Akass (Manchester Metropolitan University) organized a conference on "American Quality Television" to examine the "particular strand of American television known as Quality TV" (e.g., St Elsewhere, Hill Street Blues, thirtysomething, Twin Peaks, The X-Files, Buffy the Vampire Slayer, ER, The Sopranos, Sex and the City and Six Feet Under).

-The BBC’s television listings magazine, Radio Times had an article in 2002 which asked "Why can't Britain's long-running dramas be more like America's?".
-David Gritten argued that the "...cream of American TV now stands for real quality", because US television dramas have "...the edge in portraying a broad gamut of human experience" and they are "...fast-paced, complex, smart and beautifully written."
+The BBC’s television listings magazine, Radio Times had an article in 2002 which asked, "Why can't Britain's long-running dramas be more like America's?".
+David Gritten argued that the "...cream of American TV now stands for real quality", because American television dramas have "...the edge in portraying a broad gamut of human experience" and they are "...fast-paced, complex, smart and beautifully written."